- Active recall is one of the most powerful study methods in existence, and it has a cult-like following, particularly among medical school students.

 Now, as for how you should create your own study questions, I have found the best way to be Cornell note-taking.
 Taking Cornell notes of your learning material is one of the most natural ways of forming self-generated questions.
 If you’re unfamiliar with Cornell notes, consider that Cornell notes are unique in that the note-taking process involves generating large quantities of study questions.
 These study questions are perfect for practice testing and that is why the two techniques complement each other beautifully.
 Taking class notes is not a necessary step of using the active recall method, but Cornell notes can be incredibly helpful to the process.

-Other studies such as this 2009 research also give us an idea of how to use flashcards effectively.
+Other studies, such as a 2009 research paper, also give us an idea of how to use flashcards effectively.
 This study recommends using spaced practice together with flashcards to achieve the best results.
 By spacing out flashcard review sessions, students were able to increase their studying efficacy by 33 percent.

 In conclusion, I can recommend the active recall method to all college students.
 It’s an effective strategy as a stand-alone method, but when combined with other techniques such as spaced practice it becomes so good you can’t ignore it.